Last Updated: 4/13/23 | April 13th, 2023

 Rooms from 103 EUR.

-Ecomama is a new, eco-friendly hostel located right at the end of the Red Light District and around the corner from Waterlooplein.
+Ecomama is an eco-friendly hostel located right at the end of the Red Light District and around the corner from Waterlooplein.
 Everything here is environmentally sustainable, from the use of fair-trade materials to natural stone heating and waste recycling.
 The rooms are beautiful, with art on the walls, lots of light, and uber comfy mattresses.
 The common room has a lot of space to hang out in, there’s a spacious kitchen, and the whole building is filled with a lot of natural light.
-It’s very much the poshest hostel on the list!
+It’s very much the poshest hostel on the list and has a very boho-chic vibe.

 Ecomama at a glance: